VladaInd/Data-Analysis-Portfolio/airbnb/README.md

 - Power BI

 ## Files in this Directory
-  -[`airbnb-analysis-powerbi.pbix`](./airbnb-analysis-powerbi.pbix): Power BI file containing the dashboard and visualizations
+  -[`airbnb-analysis-powerbi.pbix`](./airbnb-analysis-powerbi.pbix): Power BI file containing the dashboard and visualization

   -[`airbnb_analysis.sql`](./airbnb_analysis.sql): SQL file with queries used for data extraction and initial analysis
 ## Key Features of the Analysis